ContentSquare/readapt/CONTRIBUTING.md

 ### 1.1 Issue: bug report

-When creating an issue for a bug report, it's advisable to structure the issue from 4 main parts.
+When creating an issue for a bug report, it's advisable to structure the issue into 4 main parts.

-1. *Brief description*: describe shorty the bug you've encountered;
+1. *Brief Description*: describe shorty the bug you've encountered;
 2. *Actual behavior*: describe in more detail the buggy behavior.
-Bug reproduction steps, photos and/or videos of the are welcome;
+Bug reproduction steps, photos, and/or videos of the are welcome;
 3. *Expected behavior*: how the application should work if the bug wasn't present;
 3. *Logs*: if you have access to application logs (e.g. any errors in the console);
-4. *Running environment*: give information about the environment where the application runs: application version, browser name and version, OS name and version, and any other information that you seem relevent.
+4. *Running environment*: give information about the environment where the application runs: application version, browser name and version, OS name and version, and any other information that you deem relevant.

 ### 1.2 Issue: new feature idea

-Feature ideas are great because they make Readapt more useful for the users.
+Feature ideas are great because they make Readapt more useful for users.

 Please include the following information in a feature idea issue: